Home

 The results of the project work shall be presented orally and in writing.

-The course is primarily for students who are going to take the Master's program in biology, specialization in microbiology.
+The course is primarily for students in the master's program in biology, specialization in Microbiology.

 Learning Outcomes